brodieaustin/poisoned-well-novel/poisoned-well.md

 Manan must have performed her duties to the Father's satisfaction because soon she was called back to his cell often.
 Then every morning, one of the guards would rouse her and lead her to the Father.
 She would warm water for his morning shave, prepare coffee for him, and lay out his morning meal.
 The Father's meals were lavish compared to the fare she was used to down below.
 But she quickly realized that the Father received special "considerations" from the other prisons.
 Sometimes the guards even passed along little confections, warm baked bread, a slice of fine meat.
 Even they held the Father in a special reverence and seemed almost as proud to serve him and their own Lord Corby.

 As the Father's new favorite, Manan began to receive special treatment too.
-Her prisoner's dress was replaced by something more "presentable" as the Father called it, and was probably a handme down from some little lady in the castle.
+Her prisoner's dress was replaced by something more "presentable" as the Father called it, and was probably a hand-me down from some little lady in the castle.
 But it was comfortable enough and kept Manan much warmer than her other clothes.
 She understood that she was not to partake of the Father's meals, but she received better food as well.

 It was not long before the Father pointed to a corner of the cell and said, "This is a very dry and cozy corner, would not you say?"